gamemanual0/gm0/source/docs/power-and-electronics/connectors-and-wires.rst

       A small pinheader connector commonly used on servos and on some sensors.

    JST-PH
       JST-PH is a type of connector.
 For FTC, the 3-pin and 4-pin options will be used most often.
-For the 3-pin connector, it is used for RS-485 connections.
+For the 3-pin connector, it is used for RS-485 connections between the Control Hub and Expansion Hub.

       .. image:: images/wiring/jst-sensor-connectors.png
          :alt: JST-PH and JST-XH connectors